allegheny-college-cmpsc-105-spring-2024/Lab08-matplotlib-starter/README.md

 ## How to start

-0. Make sure you ubnderstand the samplefigs.py examples and feel free to use them as referernces for making your own plots.
+0. Make sure you understand the samplefigs.py examples and feel free to use them as references for making your own plots.

 1. Using lab 7 as a base, please make a plot that is capable of showing your observations individually
   - dont forget to add all appropriate labels, titles, legends, etc.
-2. Using lab 7 as a base, please make a plot that visualized your hypothesis test
+2. Using lab 7 as a base, please make a plot that visualizes your hypothesis test
   - dont forget to include overlays that show important points like the mean.
   - use plt.errorbar to show the standard error of the mean